ctallec/continuous-rl/docs/README.md

 Strange, the agent is not learning anything anymore...
 And if you perform the same experiment on different environments, you will get the same kind of results.
-There seems to be something wrong with Q-learning when the framerate/reaction time becomes arbitrarily small.
+There seems to be something wrong with Q-learning when the framerate time becomes arbitrarily high.
 Time to put on the detective cap and investigate!

 # A crash course on approximate Q-learning
+Before going into the depth of why Q-learning is failing when the framerate becomes high, let's give ...

+As a reinforcement learning algorithm, Q-learning displays three key properties:
+	1. It is *temporal difference based*.
+More precisely it revolves around the use of the *optimal Bellman Equation*.
+	2. It is *model free*.
+It does not need to know, or to model the dynamic of the environment to learn.
+	3. It is *off-policy*, i.e. it learns a different policy than the one it actually uses to produce its training trajectories.

 # What is continuous time Reinforcement Learning, and why does it matters